31 Oct 6 Things Every Young Driver Needs To Know

-Access Insurance Agencies is proud to be an independent insurance agent.
-Let us take the guesswork out of your coverage, whether it be auto, home, life or business insurance.
+Let Ringnalda TenHaken Insurance Group take the guesswork out of your coverage, whether it be auto, home, life or business insurance.
 We value strong relationships with both our carriers and with our clients.
-Our 3 convenient locations are in Grand Rapids, Kentwood and Holland.
+Our 2 convenient locations are in Grand Rapids and Holland.
 Give us a call and find out why we say, “Handling your insurance is our privilege!”

 Ringnalda TenHaken Insurance Group 4800 Broadmoor SE Grand Rapids, MI 49512.
 Phone (616)530-2800